Itheum/itheumcore-evm/README.md

 {code: 1012, message: "Transaction is temporarily banned"}
 ```

-[This issue](https://stackoverflow.com/a/57313346) menions something about a temp ban based enfored on a previous tx issue.
+[This issue](https://stackoverflow.com/a/57313346) mentions something about a temp ban based enforced on a previous tx issue.
 Not sure if it was related to the failed no-gas tx.

 Only way to fix this was to move to another fresh account with STATE ans try and worked fine.

 - **Avalanche deployment error**

-We got an error trying to deply to the Avalanche C-Chain and this was because it had a min gas price requirement of 25000000000.
+We got an error trying to deploy to the Avalanche C-Chain and this was because it had a min gas price requirement of 25000000000.
 This setting was updated in the hardhat config and after this it was good.